From The Healthy Hound Cookbook (Adams Media)

 2 medium-sized sweet potatoes

-Wash the sweet potatoes, being careful to remove any sprouts or green spots.
+- Wash the sweet potatoes, being careful to remove and discard any sprouts or green spots.

 - Dehydrated Sweet Potato and Banana Slices